 Do you have any recommendations for other towns in Provence?
 What did you like about them?

 Bratislava, capital of Slovakia, is a 1 hour train ride from Vienna.
 The distance between these two capital cities is suppose to be THE shortest distance in the world but I have read contradicting evidence so I don’t believe it.
-Anyway, the close situation of these cities means a great day trip from Vienna.
+The close situation of these cities means a great day trip from Vienna.
 Take bus X13 or 93 to get closer to the Old Town.
 If you buy your Bratislava ticket from Vienna, the ticket includes free public transport usage in Bratislava.

 The Old Town can be easily covered in a day plus maybe a museum as well.
 Taking a “hike” up to the castle grounds will reward you with sweeping views over the Old Town, Danube River and the ‘burbs (suburbs).

 It’s a small Old Town but many different buildings to feast your eyes upon.
+There are plenty of outdoor cafes, cute stores and amazing historical buildings although some are time-worn.

 Cesky Krumlov is in the South Bohemia region of the Czech Republic and is around a 2.5hr bus ride from Prague.
 Alot of people do this as a day trip but I’m here to tell you no!
 Stay at least one night.
 It’s a VERY touristic town and I get the feeling that the town thrives off that.
-It’s simply an Old Town but it has the charms to charm your socks off.
+It’s simply an Old Town but it will charm your socks off.
 It’s a very pretty town that will make almost every picture you take instagramable.

-I definitely recommend to visit CK!
 How did you like the town?
 Is there anything else that you would recommend doing?

 This gallery contains 5 photos.